Overview

 import sknetwork as skn

-A graph is represented by its adjacency matrix (square matrix).
-When the graph is bipartite, it can be represented by its biadjacency matrix (rectangular matrix).
+A graph is represented by its adjacency matrix.
+When the graph is bipartite, it can be represented by its biadjacency matrix (most often, a rectangular matrix).
 Check our tutorial for various ways of loading a graph (from a list of edges, a dataframe or a CSV file, for instance).

 Each algorithm is represented as an object with a fit method.